These common household items are dirt-fighting superheroes

 Vinegar is especially useful for removing stains, scuff marks, and static from your clothes.
 Get rid of sweat stains and scorch marks by rubbing away at them using a clean cloth and white vinegar.
 To help socks and gym clothes look fresher, you can soak them in a pot of boiling water with an added cup of distilled white vinegar.

-Who could forget the great outdoors?
-Kick your cleaning routine up a notch by adding baking soda and vinegar to these various outdoor areas:
+You don’t need to stop at the inside of your home.
+Kick your cleaning routine up a notch by adding baking soda and vinegar to these various outdoor areas.

 Weed killers: Kill weeds and discourage their growth by sprinkling baking soda or pouring vinegar on sidewalk or driveway cracks where they're prone to grow.